 In the 1990 election, the Labor Party let it be known that it would run a candidate for the first time and nominated Robinson, a former Labor Party senator, and liberal campaigner.
 The renegade had been involved in the Campaign for Homosexual Law Reform and is widely regarded and respected as a transformative figure in Ireland for liberalizing and revitalizing what was a conservative and low-profile political office.
 She was a remarkably popular president.

-In honor of Robinson’s inauguration as Ireland's first female President on December 3, 1990, we have compiled a list of ten of her memorable quotes:
+In honor of Robinson’s election as Ireland's first female President on November 7, 1990, we have compiled a list of ten of her memorable quotes:

 “I was elected by the women of Ireland, who instead of rocking the cradle, rocked the system.”